 While you’re paying down debt, it may be helpful to pay for things in cash so you’re not increasing your credit card balances.
 And if you need to use a card for your payments, consider using a debit card so you’re not borrowing money.

-Another option for paying down credit card debt is debt consolidation or combining multiple balances into a single new one.
+Debt consolidation allows you to combine multiple balances into a single new one.
 Some people use a credit card balance transfer or a debt consolidation loan for this purpose.

 A balance transfer credit card offer lets you move unpaid debt from one or more accounts to a new credit card.
 These cards often come with a lower interest rate for a limited time, which could help you save money if you’re approved.
 The interest rate typically increases after the intro period ends.
 So it’s a good idea to make sure you can pay off the balance within that time frame.

 Too much credit card debt can potentially stand in the way of strengthening your financial health.
 Balances can grow over time, and they can negatively impact your credit score.
-And that can affect your ability to qualify for new loans and credit cards in the future.
+And that can affect your ability to qualify for new loans, credit cards and lower rates in the future.

 While it’s not easy, paying off credit card debt is possible if you set up a debt payoff plan.
 Tracking your credit can also help.
 Plus, once you start paying down your credit card balances, your credit score may even increase.

 CreditWise from Capital One also makes it easy to monitor your credit.
 It shows you a breakdown of your total balances and helps you keep track of your credit utilization rate, which is an important part of your credit score.
 It’s free for everyone—even if you don't have a Capital One account.
 And checking won’t hurt your score, so you can take a look as often as you like.

 What’s the best way to pay off credit card debt?